NexusGPU/tensor-fusion-site/docs/en/guide/getting-started/deployment-vm.md

 ## Step 3: Install tensor-fusion-client in the VM

-1. Get the tensor-fusion-client directory from the extracted package.

 ### Windows
-Place files from tensor-fusion-client/windows (nvcuda.dll, nvml.dll, teleport.dll) either in the system PATH or alongside your application so they can be loaded.
+Place files (nvcuda.dll, nvml.dll, teleport.dll) either in the system PATH or alongside your application so they can be loaded.

 ### Linux
-Use LD_LIBRARY_PATH or LD_PRELOAD to inject the shared libraries from tensor-fusion-client/linux (libcuda.so, libnvidia-ml.so, libteleport.so) into your application process.
+Use LD_LIBRARY_PATH or LD_PRELOAD to inject the shared libraries (libcuda.so, libnvidia-ml.so, libteleport.so) into your application process.

 > [!TIP]
 > OS environments vary.
 Please ensure the client libraries are actually loaded by your application.